Hearing officer recommends 2-year NYRA ban for Bob Baffert

 AP Sports Writer

-The panel’s decision cannot be appealed through NYRA’s process, which was developed last year after Baffert sued in federal court to get his initial suspension in the state of New York lifted.
-That suspension in May came before the Belmont Stakes and after Kentucky Derby winner Medina Spirit tested positive for a substance that was not permitted in a horse’s system on race day.

-Churchill Downs suspended Baffert for two years, leaving him unable to enter horses in the Kentucky Derby in 2022 and 2023.
-Baffert is fighting that ban in federal court.

 Baffert on April 3 began serving a 90-day suspension imposed by the state of Kentucky for medication violations.
-The suspension will be honored in all 38 racing states and would mean no Baffert-trained horses in the Preakness or Belmont.
+The suspension will be honored in all 38 states where horse racing occurs and would mean no Baffert-trained horses in the Preakness on May 21 or the Belmont on June 11.

 He already has transferred horses to other trainers so they can run in the Derby on May 7.